Pace e Bene Nonviolence Service

 Washington, DC: Art Laffin joined the Dorothy Day Catholic Worker for two vigils in Washington, DC.
 The first took place at the White House on September 27th as part of the regular Friday vigil.
 The second occurred at the Pentagon on September 30th.
 Both times, Art Laffin and others carried the Campaign Nonviolence sign and brought the vision of a culture of peace and active nonviolence to these important sites.

-Zanzibar City, Zanzibar: On September 21, 2024, over 140 people came together to celebrate the International Day of Peace.
+Zanzibar City, Tanzania: On September 21, 2024, over 140 people came together to celebrate the International Day of Peace.
 Under the tents and awnings, children, elders, and adults listened to speakers and presenters involved in peace education, peacebuilding, and creating a culture of peace.
 Hosted by Zanzibar Peace, Truth & Transparency Association (ZPTTA NGO), the event is part of year-round work and is an annual gathering.
 Executive Secretary Ali Mussa writes, “Our actions support the values of True Culture of Peace (Positive Peace), possible to achieve the level of trust, and cooperation, Empowerment and Poverty reduction in Zanzibar Community and Tanzania.
 To affirm human dignity as expressed in the Universal Declaration of Human Rights, and in the teachings of all religious traditions.”